AlexQian97/RoboND-DeepLearning-Project/write up.md

 ### 1x1 convolution
 The 1x1 convolution layer is used when we want to flatten a convolution layer without loss of spatial information.
-In other words, it does not change the dimension of the input tensor.
+In other words, it does not change the dimension of the input tensor but just add more weights which can be trained.

+This layer is used after normal convolution operations.

 ### Decoder
 The decoder layers are used to upscale the output of the encoder layers to have a image of the same size as the original